• Skip to main content

 Many home canners say that water bath canning is the easiest method and is a good option for beginner canners.
 The process involves placing the vegetables in jars and adding boiling water, vinegar, or lemon juice.

-Glass mason jars are brought to a boil in a water bath canner and processed for the required time.
+Glass mason jars are placed in a boiling water bath and processed for a required time.
 Then they're cooled and sealed before storing them in your pantry.

 Pressure Canning (Pressure Cooker)

 Pressure canning is another popular method used by many home gardeners.
-However, it requires specialized equipment and knowledge of food safety issues, so it's not recommended for beginners who are new at preserving food.
+However, it requires specialized equipment (a pressure canner) and knowledge of food safety issues, so it's not recommended for beginners new at preserving food.

 Quick Pickling